arjun1131/AWS-SAA-C-03-Notes/Networking.md

 3. Availability Zones

 **Internet Gateway :** For connecting with Internet , we need Internet Gateway and it should be attach with VPC.

 **Virtual Private Gateway :** A virtual private gateway connects your AWS VPC to another private network.
 Once you create and attach a virtual private gateway to a VPC, the gateway acts as anchor on the AWS side of the connection.
 A customer gateway device is a physical device or software application on your side of the connection

+For accessing correct subnets, we need to create route table which has rules for subnets